1. Appointment of Members of Council who are not Employees or Students of the University

 b.
 The selection committee must also take into consideration other provisions relating to the composition and skills and expertise of Council as identified in the Voluntary Code of Best Practice for the Governance of Australian Universities, and in particular the requirement that appointed members must be selected on the basis of their ability to contribute to the effective working of the Council by having the required skills, knowledge and experience, an appreciation of the values of the University and its core activities of teaching and research, its independence and academic freedom and the capacity to appreciate what the external community needs from the University.

 c.
 Under s 5(3d) of the University Act the selection committee cannot recommend one of its number for appointment.
 Accordingly, any member who intends to offer themselves for reappointment is not eligible to sit on the selection committee and the Council will appoint another person to replace them.

 To assist with the above, members of the selection committee will be provided with the skills matrix, members profiles and register of potential members.

-- The selection committee will recommend ten persons for appointment by the Council and will recommend a term of office (two or four years) for each nominee.
+d.
+The selection committee will recommend eight persons for appointment by the Council and will recommend a term of office (two or four years) for each nominee.